 This card also comes with Marriott silver status.

-Amex now issues a Marriott Bonvoy card.
-So basically 2 banks issue Marriott cards: Chase and Amex.
+Amex also issues a Marriott Bonvoy card.
+So 2 banks issue Marriott cards: Chase and Amex.

 Yes, you can have both, but both banks have now placed restrictions on welcome bonuses.
 To put it simply, once you open one from either bank, there is a waiting period before you can get a welcome bonus from the other bank’s card.